 Talking about sex can be scary.
 Find out how your peers ask for sex in this fun, interactive exercise.
-Learn about verbal and non-verbal indicators your partner may use to indicate consent or non-consent, and learn some sexy new ways to ask!
-Presented by UD's Sexual Offense Support at UD.
+Learn more about verbal, and non-verbal indicators your partner may use to indicate consent or not-consent, and learn some new sexy ways to ask!
+Presented by UD's Sexual Offense Support (S.O.S.).

 Sexual Assault Prevention & Education Committee

 The Committee is made up of students, student organizations, and faculty & staff from a variety of University offices and departments.
 The SAPE Committee plans Sexual Assault Awareness Month events in April, as well as other events on campus year-round.
 The Bystander Intervention theme is intended to encourage and empower University of Delaware students to be active bystanders when you see a situation you identify as bothersome or dangerous.
 The goal is to teach skills to be able to recognize what sexual assault is, intervene when you hear comments that promote sexual assault, intervene to prevent a potential sexual assault situation, and be able to support your friends who are survivors of sexual violence.

 Sincere thanks to all who help to plan and support Sexual Assault Awareness Events throughout the year: Campus & Public Safety, Center for Black Culture, Center for Counseling & Student Development, Department of Women and Gender Studies, Greek Council, International Justice Mission, Office of the Dean of Students, Office of Equity & Inclusion, Office of Residence Life, Office of Student Conduct, Office of Student Life, Panhellenic Council, Sexual Offense Support, Student Health Service, Student Wellness & Health Promotion, Students Acting for Gender Equality, University Student Centers, and V-Day at UD.

 Guyland: The Perilous World Where Boys Become Men